-When you’ve collected so much expertise that it overwhelms you – share it with your prospects, leads, and customers.
-That is how support part is accompanied with the success.
-In Dashly we’ve had several years of hard work, implementations, experiments, victories, and defeats that we can say for sure (well, maybe with 90% confidence😊) what scenario is effective and what will definitely annoy your visitor.
-At that moment we started to write Use Cases and “we know what to do” articles to save our users’ time and boost the value of the product for them.
+When you’ve collected so much expertise that it overwhelms you — share it with your prospects, leads, and customers.
+That is how the support part is accompanied by success.
+In Dashly we’ve had several years of hard work, implementations, experiments, victories, and defeats that we can say for sure (well, maybe with 90% confidence?) what scenario is effective and what will definitely annoy your visitor.
+At that moment, we started to write Use Cases and “we know what to do” articles to save our users’ time and boost the value of the product for them.

 That’s how your support becomes more than just technical help.
-“It’s [qualified support] one of our strongest values beside the quality of the tool” says Jan from SentiOne – conversational AI platform for social listening and customer service automation.
+“It’s [qualified support] one of our strongest values besides the quality of the tool,” says Jan from SentiOne — a conversational AI platform for social listening and customer service automation.

 We’re primarily using email and social media to reach out to users and potential clients.
 Twitter, Facebook, and LinkedIn are our typical outlets for the time being.
 If we notice users stop using our product or we haven’t heard from them in a while, I’ll oftentimes send a quick email pointing them to something we’ve written that might be interesting to themDave from Insight

-When I was in gentle teen age, I used to have a lot of friends.
-They would text me on Facebook, ICQ, Skype, I even had a pen friend in my Gmail.
-What I was doing is spending all my phone charge on checking these channels, missing cool parties and losing contact with a part of my friends.
+When I was in gentle teenage, I used to have a lot of friends.
+They would text me on Facebook, ICQ, Skype, I even had a pen-friend in my Gmail.
+What I was doing is spending all my phone charge on checking these channels, missing cool parties, and losing contact with a part of my friends.
 It was all because I just didn’t have enough time (and, OMG, even power) to keep track of all this chaos.
-Now replace the word “friends” with “prospects” and “cool parties” with “tons of money” (jk😀) and you’ll see what’s going on in those companies where there’s only one marketing manager (you’re lucky if that’s not a CEO) watching over visitors’ communications and trying to provide a decent support switching between million of apps.
+Now replace the word “friends” with “prospects” and “cool parties” with “tons of money” (ok?) and you’ll see what’s going on in those companies where there’s only one marketing manager (you’re lucky if that’s not a CEO) watching over visitors’ communications and trying to provide decent support switching between a million of apps.

-That is why at some point of company’s growth our respondents understood that they need to change not only the way they look at support vs. success concepts, but even tools they use for that.
+That is why at some point in the company’s growth our respondents understood that they need to change not only the way they look at support vs. success concepts but even the tools they use for that.

 In Dashly we receive all conversations from our prospects and customers from different channels.
 All conversations are always in one place and always in order because every message from a certain channel comes to the same channel in Dashly.
 That’s not a big deal for us, but very convenient for our clients who have a lot of operators.

-Of course it makes our life much easier that we can manage all our conversations (messages from all channels and triggered messages replies) in one panel and even provide “24/7 support” moving from PC to mobile app after the working day is over.
+Of course, it makes our life much easier than we can manage all our conversations (messages from all channels and triggered messages replies) in one panel and even provide “24/7 support” moving from PC to mobile app after the working day is over.

 After the technical support is up and running, time to move on to another peak and help your users succeed.
 Which basically equals helping your users to get the maximum value for their business out of your product (that’s not our know-how, mastodons, again, knew that forever already).